-To setup the patrol/tour you need to enter the Main Menu System by selecting <CALL/SHOT> 95 <Enter> or 95 <CALL/SHOT> on the keypad.
+To setup the patrol/tour you need to enter the Advanced Menu System by selecting <CALL> 95 <Enter>on the keypad.
 (Call varies according to module type).
 You will see the Main Menu displayed on the screen.
-Note that the & character depicts the line for editing and by pressing the Open or Iris+ button changes the & to a : To edit use the up and down arrows to change values.
+Note that the & character needs to be moved into editing mode by moving the right arrow and left to exit.